Do Do Sol Sol La La Sol: Production

 The drama is helmed by director Kim Min-kyung and penned by screenwriter Oh Ji-young, who wrote Shopaholic Louis (2016) and My Secret, Terrius (2018).

-The first script reading took place early May 2020 in South Korea.
+The first script reading took place early in May 2020 in South Korea.

 The series was originally scheduled to premiere on August 26, 2020.
-However, one of the cast member Heo Dong-won was tested positive for COVID-19 and as a preventative measure, KBS halted all production activities until further notice.
+However, one of the cast members, Heo Dong-won was tested positive for COVID-19 and as a preventative measure, KBS halted all production activities until further notice.
 The series resumed filming on September 1, 2020 after the cast members tested negative.